Phobias and Performance Anxiety: A Comprehensive Directory

 Environmental & Natural Phobias

-Fear of thunder and lightning.
+Fear of Thunder and Lightning (Astraphobia)

-Crowd-Related Claustrophobic Anxiety
+Crowd-Related Claustrophobic Anxiety (Enochlophobia)

-Fear of Open or Deep Spaces
+Fear of Open or Deep Spaces (Agoraphobia)

 Performance Anxiety

 Performance anxiety involves fear of being evaluated, judged, or not performing adequately under pressure.
-It can affect academic, professional, creative, social, and intimate situations.
+It can affect academic, professional, creative, sports, social, and intimate situations.

 Academic & Cognitive Performance Anxiety